barkpass/docs/guides/message-permit-holders.md

 ![](/images/uploads/create-messages.png)

 Type your message and choose your recipients from that screen.

+If you'd like to prevent sending the message to certain users, add their email addresses in a comma-separated list to the **Excluded Recipients** section.

 When finished, click the "Create Message" at the bottom.

 ![](/images/uploads/create-message.png)